statycc/loop-fission/README.md

 ## Running the benchmarks

 Compiles and times the execution of programs.
-The results will be written into `results/` directory.

 **Run all benchmarks**